What is Goodwill?

-Excess profit earned over normal profits are super profits.
-The goodwill under this method is a multiple of the super profits a business earns.
-This method is suitable for businesses outperforming its peers and those who are market leaders in their category.
+Excess profit earned over normal profits is super-profits.
+The goodwill under this method is a multiple of the super-profits a business earns.
+This method is suitable for businesses outperforming their peers and those who are market leaders in their category.

 Suzuki is an automobile manufacturer.
 15% of capital invested is the normal rate of return in the automobile industry.

 - Invested capital of $20,000,000